programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

         dictionary[doc.vocab[k].text] = v
     num_list.append(dictionary)

-# Apply function to each doc object in DataFrame
 final_paper_df['C_POS'] = final_paper_df['Doc'].apply(get_pos_tags)
 ```
 From here, we'll take the part of speech counts and put them into a new DataFrame where we can calculate the frequency of each part of speech per document.
 In the new dataframe, if a paper does not contain a particular part-of-speech, the cell will read "NaN" (Not a Number).
 ```
-# Create new dataframe with part of speech counts
 pos_counts = pd.DataFrame(num_list)
 columns = list(pos_counts.columns)

-# Add discipline of each paper as new column to dataframe
 idx = 0
 new_col = final_paper_df['DISCIPLINE']
 pos_counts.insert(loc=idx, column='DISCIPLINE', value=new_col)